-The ISL6262A provides a 3.3V logic output pin for CLK_EN#.
-The 3V3 pin allows for a system 3.3V source to be connected to separated circuitry inside the ISL6262A, solely devoted to the CLK_EN# function.
+The ISL6266A provides a 3.3V logic output pin for CLK_EN#.
+The 3V3 pin allows for a system 3.3V source to be connected to separated circuitry inside the ISL6266A, solely devoted to the CLK_EN# function.
 The output is a 3.3V CMOS signal with 4mA sourcing and sinking capability.
-This implementation removes the need for an external pull-up resistor on this pin, and due to the normal level of this signal being a low, removes the leakage path from the 3.3V supply to ground through the pull-up resistor.
-This reduces the 3.3V supply current that would occur under normal operation with a pull-up resistor and prolongs battery life.
+This implementation removes the need for an external pull-up resistor on this pin, thereby removing a leakage path from the 3.3V supply to ground when the logic state is low.
+The lack of superfluous current leakage paths serves to prolong battery life.
 For noise immunity, the 3.3V supply should be decoupled to digital ground rather than to analog ground.

-As mentioned in "Theory of Operation" on page 16, CLK_EN# is logic level high at start-up until approximately 43 μ s after the V{CC}-core is in regulation at the Boot level.
-Approximately 43 μ s after V{CC}-core are within regulation, CLK_EN# goes low, triggering an internal timer for the IMVP6_PWRGD signal.
-This timer allows IMVP-6_PWRGD to go high approximately 6.8ms after CLK_EN# goes low.
+As mentioned in "Theory of Operation" on page 18, CLK_EN# is logic level high at start-up until approximately 43μs after the V{CC_CORE} is in regulation at the Boot level.
+Afterwards, CLK_EN# transitions low, triggering an internal timer for the IMVP6_PWRGD signal.
+When the timer reaches 6.8ms, IMVP-6_PWRGD will toggle high.